No9/dtrace-streams/README.md

 dtrace-streams
 ==============

-Streaming API for DTrace on IllimOS based systems.
+Streaming API for DTrace on IllumOS based systems.

 ## Install
 ```